 Ljubljana, in the Central Slovene basin, is one of the youngest European capitals and throughout the year the city offers plenty of sports, cultural events and entertainment.
 All with the green sub-alpine landscape just a few km away.
 The city is adorned by a mighty castle atop the steep Grojski hriib(Castle Hill) with the Ljubljanica river encircling it at the foot.

 Come on a trip through this beautiful country and see what each gorgeous province has to offer.

-The fabulous beauty of Lake Bled has for millennia attracted people´s gaze with it´s miraculous power and must be one of the most beautiful, magical places in Slovenia.
-This glacial lake is adorned with a medieval castle perched on top of a high, natural cliff-face, and by an islet with a church.
+The fabulous beauty of Lake Bled has for millennia attracted people's gaze with it's adorned with a medieval castle perched on top of a high, natural cliff-face, and by an islet with a church.
 Gondola boats take visitors to this beautiful little islet where it is possible to visit the church.
 In the background is the forest covered slopes of Jelovica.

 At the beginning of the valley in Rubnica lies Nava Stiffa, a 17th century baroque church, where, in a tree house in an enormous linden tree, the local priest likes to seek shelter from the summer heat.
 The area around has lakes, dam and the surrounding forest is full of game, a Mecca for hunters.

 Dolenjska is like the softness of an enchanted song and such are its people too.
 Low hills scattered with castles, green rivers, streams and forests.
 Hospitality, rich folk tradition, typical songs, noble wine, genuine food and more castles with the best known, Otocec on a tiny island in the middle of Krka river,now a hotel.
 In a secluded valley lies the Carthusian monastery Pleterje, once home to hundreds of monks and now only around 20 live there.